So you’re traveling with small children. Across several time zones. I salute you.

 8. Remember who you’re dealing with.

-As I mentioned earlier, it takes about a day to adjust for every hour of time difference, so it’s going to require patience and consistency on your part to get them over the hump as soon as possible.
+As I mentioned earlier, it takes about a day to adjust for every hour of time difference.
+So it’s going to require patience and consistency on your part to get them over the hump.

 Keeping your cool will help your child adjust quicker.

 The sooner you’re all accustomed to the new time zone, the sooner you can all get on with enjoying your trip.